philschanely/course-ux/src/pages/lesson-plans/discussions/07-discussions.md

 ## 7.8 cedarville.edu: top-down or bottom-up?

-Do you think Cedarville University’s main outside-facing website uses a primarily top-down architecture or a bottom-up architecture?
+Do you think Cedarville University’s main public-facing website uses a primarily top-down architecture or a bottom-up architecture?
 Or is it balanced between the two?
-Why do you conclude one or the other?
+Give support for your conclusion.

 ## 7.9 Describing Architecture